harvester/harvester/enhancements/20230830-managed-dhcp.md

       networkName: default/priv-net-all
     ```

+8. Create another VM network called `priv-net-cp` with cluster network `provider-cp` selected.
+The VLAN ID should be set with a number which is not in use in the premises and the above VM network, say, `689`.

-2. Create another IPPool object `priv-net-cp` with the following YAML content:
+9. Create another IPPool object `priv-net-cp` with the following YAML content:

     ```yaml
     apiVersion: network.harvesterhci.io/v1alpha1